 Jennifer McRae builds learning communities that drive social transformation.
 She is particularly interested in shaping the future of work and learning.
 She has built two leadership programs, an undergraduate program at Simon Fraser University, and the curriculum for a graduate program in civic innovation and systems leadership.
 An enthusiastic generalist, her curiosities are too many to name.
 Jennifer lives on the unceded territories of the Coast Salish peoples.

 As the Senior Manager of University Sustainability, Kate collaborates and facilitates the strategic direction, communication, implementation and management of various aspects of University sustainability, including providing direction for the Sustainability Internship Program.
 Kate is also the Director of the Sustainable Future Program, where she directs the development and operation of the Program through building and fostering relationships and forming collaborations with staff, students, faculty and members of the broader Hamilton community.
-In her role, Kate encourages staff, faculty and students and community members to join in to help create a sustainable culture at McMaster and within the broader community.
 Kate has an Honours B.A. and M.A. from McMaster University and is currently a PhD candidate in McMaster’s School of Geography and Earth Sciences.